dizcza/hashcat-wpa-server/README.md

 # Hashcat WPA/WPA2 server

 Yet another WPA/WPA2 hashes cracker.
 Powered by [hashcat](https://hashcat.net/hashcat/).
 It uses the most common wordlists and rules.
+Written in Python 3.6.

 Check out running server on AWS free tier instance: [http://ec2-34-227-113-244.compute-1.amazonaws.com:9111](http://ec2-34-227-113-244.compute-1.amazonaws.com:9111).
 To surf the site, login with the `guest:guest` credentials.
 (Yes, you don't have the permissions to start jobs.
 Contact me if necessary.)